 - Song and lyric credits belong in the music department, or if identif(ied/iable) by song title, in the Soundtracks section instead.

-- Staff writers, story editors, story coordinators, story supervisors and story consultants also belong in the writers section.
+- Staff writers, story editors, story coordinators, story supervisors, story consultants, and dramaturge / dramaturg also belong in the writers section.

 - English credits should be submitted as credited.
 For example "developed for American television by" is now a valid job.
 We will accept corrections for credits submitted under the old policy to reflect the actual on screen credits.

 - Script doctors and script consultants belong in the Script & Continuity section.

 - We will no longer be accepting any uncredited "characters created by" credits on any title adapted from an existing source.
 The complexities and ambiguities in the creative process across writers involved in the genesis and the specific version of a character that appears in any adaptation means that it is not feasible to accurately represent their individual input.
 Please note that this policy does not impact credited "characters created by" credits, we will continue to list any "characters created by" credits that are credited on screen.

 - Given the complexities of the creative process for children's books and comic books, in certain cases, where appropriate, we will allow the illustrator/artist to be credited as a writer credit if they are given equal billing in the on screen credits alongside the traditional writer.
 Please note that editorial discretion may be shown on case-by-case basis.

 - In cases where court-proven plagiarism occurs we will accept an (uncredited) writer credit referencing the original writers on the later title.
 Please note evidence will be required and should be submitted via our IMDb Contact Us form.